WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 ### Structure and Configuration:  The Archive Executor

 The [archive executor](../../../executor/archive/doc/README.md) processes and executes Actions of type "archive".
-This executor is configuration is specified in the `archive_executor.toml` file into the Tornado config folder.
+This executor configuration is specified in the `archive_executor.toml` file into the Tornado config folder.

 For instance, if Tornado is started with the command: